Who are we?

-If a third party website requests personal data from you (e.g. in connection with goods or services), the information you provide will not be covered by National Museums Liverpool’s privacy rules.
+If a third party website requests personal data from you (e.g. in connection with goods or services), the information you provide will not be covered by our privacy rules.
 We suggest you read the privacy notice of any other website before providing any personal information.

 Government processing of personal data

-As National Museums Liverpool is a non-departmental public body under the governance of the Department of Digital, Culture, Media and Sport, in exceptional circumstances it may be necessary for us to share personal information with the government if this is necessary for the exercise of any functions of the Crown, a Minister of the Crown or a government department.
+As a non-departmental public body under the governance of the Department of Digital, Culture, Media and Sport, in exceptional circumstances it may be necessary for us to share personal information with the UK Government if this is necessary for the exercise of any functions of the Crown, a Minister of the Crown or a government department.

-National Museums Liverpool’s premises are protected by CCTV, so you may be recorded when you visit National Museums Liverpool.
+Our premises are protected by CCTV so you may be recorded when you visit us.
 CCTV images are being monitored and may be recorded for the purpose of public safety, crime prevention, detection and prosecution of offenders.

-The system is managed in accordance with our standard operating procedures and with good practice guidance issued by issued by the Information Commissioner’s Office.
-CCTV images will only be accessed by authorised security staff and are stored for up to 30 days, unless flagged for review.
+The system is managed in accordance with our standard operating procedures and with good practice guidance issued by issued by ICO.
+CCTV images are only accessed by authorised security staff and are stored for up to 30 days then deleted, unless flagged for review.

 Security and filing issues

-We have security measures in place to protect against the loss, misuse and alteration of personal data held by National Museums Liverpool.
+We have security measures in place to protect against the loss, misuse and alteration of personal data held by us.
 All systems and databases are UK and EU data protection law compliant.

 Databases are password protected where possible and passwords are changed on a regular basis and have strict structure criteria.
 Email updates for databases are taken care of in a timely manner and filed in an archive folder for future reference until such time this filing is in violation of data retention timescales, at which point the data is deleted.

-Papers to be destroyed which contain personal data from the database are shredded, never thrown away.
-Paper forms used for sign up to e-newsletters in one of our venues are kept securely in central locations until such time they can be destroyed because the data retention period has come to an end.
+If paper records that are to be destroyed contain personal data, they are shredded and never thrown away.
+Paper forms used for sign up to e-newsletters in one of our venues are kept securely in central locations until such time they can be destroyed because the data retention period has ended.